lookoutconference/lookoutconference.github.io/pages/participate.md

 All members of the University of Idaho community, including students, employees, and faculty, may attend the conference at no cost.

 [Register as an attendee](https://futurevandals.uidaho.edu/register/?id=48aaed48-97d9-447e-8c42-132902fb382c){: .btn .btn--info .btn--large}

+The conference offers a limited number of remote presentations (Zoom).
+Those interested in participating in this mode can contact the conference organizers through the following form: <a href="https://futurevandals.uidaho.edu/register/?id=c6162e10-cb08-4c3e-83fd-08a7fe968943">Contact form</a>